Everything you need to know about obtaining a food service license in Boston, Massachusetts — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Massachusetts Secretary of Commonwealth at sec.state.ma.us.

 File your food service license application with the Boston city clerk or licensing department.
-Many Massachusetts municipalities now accept online applications.
+Many Massachusetts municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for Boston).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 3-8 weeks in Boston.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Food Service License holders in Massachusetts are required to carry proper business insurance.
 Compare quotes from top providers.